 Video analytics are useful for cities and towns that manage crowds of people and are part of the smart city model.
 Automatic Number Plate Recognition and traffic monitoring are two examples of video analytics being used within cities.
 These applications streamline otherwise cumbersome processes that require sufficient human intervention.

 Therefore, characters of the license plates are recognized using Optical Character Recognition (OCR), converting the images into digital text strings.
 This makes it possible for video analytic systems to detect and record plate numbers.
 Modern ANPR programs create metadata sets for every detected license plate for the authorities to re-use in other systems.
 ANPR is useful for recording cars running red lights, traffic mishaps, and more.

-- Traffic monitoring: Video analytics can provide insights useful for analyzing traffic and monitoring traffic jams.
+Video analytics can provide insights useful for analyzing traffic and monitoring traffic jams.
 In addition to detecting dangerous accidents and situations, traffic monitoring gives quantitative insights on the number of vehicles in areas at specific times and traffic patterns.

 Video analytics remains an interesting aspect and application of computer vision as a part of visual artificial intelligence.
 Explore more video analysis solutions that you can build, customize, deploy and operate with the Viso Suite platform.

 If you enjoyed this article, we suggest you read more about the applications of computer vision.
 Articles we recommend include: